hpaluch/cogl-examples/README.md

 Please note that Cogl is now included inside https://gitlab.gnome.org/GNOME/mutter.
 Standalone Cogl is archived and no longer maintained.
 However at least Fedora still provides standalone headers/libraries.

+> [!WARNING]
+> Because public Cogl is archived and no longer maintained (outside `gnome-shell` fork),
+> it is likely that all external programs depending on Cogl will stop working someday
+> in future.
+>
+> You can read some information on ceased Clutter project on https://blogs.gnome.org/clutter/
+> (Clutter is GUI library on top of Cogl) and on https://gitlab.gnome.org/Archive/clutter/-/tree/master
+>

 Requirements on Fedora 41:
 ```shell